sinbad/SUDS/docs/Localisation.md

 Dashboard tools to translate the assets.

-Note, however, that when using voiced dialogue, there's a bit of duplication in the text, since Dialogue Wave assets have a `SpokenText` string which is used to generate subtitles if you have them enabled.
-This is unfortunately not linked to the String Table (it's an `FString`, not `FText`), so translation of this is done entirely via Dialogue Wave assets.
-So if you include both the string table and the Dialogue Wave assets in Localisation Dashboard you'll have those strings twice if you include both the wave assets and the string tables.
-So you probably want to exclude the string tables of voiced scripts from your Localisation Dashboard collection step, e.g. by putting voiced scripts in a different folder to non-voiced scripts.
+Note, however, that when using voiced dialogue, there's a bit of duplication in the text, since Dialogue Wave assets have their own `SpokenText` string which is used to generate subtitles if you have them enabled.
+This is unfortunately not linked to the String Table (it's an `FString`, not `FText`), so translation of this text done entirely via Dialogue Wave assets.
+SUDS automatically fills in the SpokenText property in the base language for you when [generating voice assets](VoicedDialogue.md).

+For subtitles, it's up to you whether you use the string table text directly from the dialogue, or the subtitles from DialogueWave, depending on how you prefer to localise.
+If you localise using the string tables, use the regular `GetText()` method on the dialogue.
+If you localise via the SpokenText/subtitle values on Dialogue Wave, use the `GetLocalizedSubtitle()` method on DialogueWave instead.
+You should only localise one of these to avoid duplication, so if you localise subtitles via Dialogue Wave, you should exclude the string tables of voiced scripts from your Localisation Dashboard collection step, e.g. by putting voiced scripts in a different folder to non-voiced scripts.